duedil-ltd/portainer/README.md

 $ bin/build-executor
 ```

+This script uses PEX to package portainer's code into an executable to be run on Mesos.

 _Note: If you've got a dirty git tree, you'll need to set the `FORCE=1` environment variable._

 The built PEX (python executable) archive will be dumped into `./dist`, and needs to be uploaded somewhere Mesos can reach it (HDFS, S3, FTP, HTTP etc).
 Check the output from the build-executor command to see the file name, and upload the file.

 The environment name is tacked on to the archive filename, e.g. `dist/portainer-37cc6d5eb334473fdaa9c7522c4ce585032dca5c.linux-x86_64.tar.gz`.
 Make sure you build the executor on the same platform as your mesos slaves use.

-In future, readily-downloadable prebuild pex files will be available on versioned github releases.
+In future, readily-downloadable prebuilt pex files will be available on versioned github releases.

 #### 2. Grab a `Dockerfile`